top of page

 • Dates that don’t match the notarial certificate

-• Inconsistent dates across multiple pages
+• Inconsistent dates across pages

 3. Improper Notarial Certificate

 Every notarized document must include the correct notarial certificate.
-Documents are often rejected when:

 • The wrong certificate type is used